 Reading for pleasure is a whole-school priority here at Knavesmire and we are committed to building a whole school community that loves reading.
 Therefore at Knavesmire, children are given ownership and choice over what they read.
 Each child has access to our outstanding and stimulating school library where they can choose a high quality ‘reading for pleasure’ book.
 Children have full access to our ‘Knavesmire 99’ , a list of 99 core texts to read by the time they leave in Year 6, which have been hand selected by our teaching staff.
 Along with their choice text, children in EYFS and KS1 and where appropriate KS2, children use the Oxford Reading Tree Reading scheme to build their confidence in ‘decoding’ and high frequency words.

-Reading practice takes many forms: individual reading to an adult; individual reading followed by a comprehension activity (supported by reading journals); paired reading with another child; Guided Reading in small groups with a teacher or teaching assistant in EY and Key Stage 1, and Reciprocal Reading in Key Stage 2; whole class reading of texts aloud; and listening to class stories read by the teacher.
-Children read texts (fiction and non-fiction) from books and screens.
-Each classroom has a reading corner and pupils also have access to the school library to choose books for reading at home.
+Reading practice takes many forms: individual reading to an adult; individual reading followed by an activity (supported by reading reviews); paired reading with another child in another year group; listening to class stories read by the teacher; Guided Reading in small groups with a teacher or teaching assistant in EY and Key Stage 1, and Whole class Guided Reading in Key Stage 2.

 World Book Day and National Poetry Day are also celebrated using a range of enrichment activities that aspire to promote a lifelong love of reading.
 The school has the luxury of an extremely well-resourced library which is timetabled for class use, used by individuals and groups in lessons time, accessed by pupils over lunchtime, and open to pupils and parents after school.